Curse of the Billy Goat: Attempts to break the curse

 In 2008, a Greek Orthodox priest sought to end the curse during the 2008 playoffs with a spraying of holy water in and around the Cubs dugout to no avail.

 On April 1, 2011, a social enterprise called Reverse The Curse, dedicated to bringing innovations to poverty by giving goats to families in developing countries, was initiated.
-The goats provide the family with milk, cheese, and alternative income to help lift them out of poverty.
+The goats provide the families with milk, cheese, and alternative income to help lift them out of poverty.
 Reverse The Curse has expanded into reversing the "curses" that afflict the world's children in education and obesity.

 On February 25, 2012, a group of five Chicago Cubs fans calling themselves Crack the Curse set out on foot from Mesa, Arizona (home to the Cubs' spring training facilities) to Wrigley Field.
 They brought along a goat named Wrigley who they believed would be able to break the Curse of the Billy Goat upon arrival at Wrigley Field.
 Additionally, they attempted to raise $100,000 for the Fred Hutchinson Cancer Research Center.

 On April 10, 2013, a severed goat's head was delivered to the Cubs in a possible effort to lift the curse on the team.
-It was addressed to the Cubs' owner Thomas S. Ricketts.
+It was addressed to Cubs owner Thomas S. Ricketts.

 On September 22, 2015, Patrick Bertoletti, Tim Brown, Takeru Kobayashi, Kevin Strahle and Bob Shoudt consumed a 40-pound goat in 13 minutes and 22 seconds at Taco in a Bag restaurant in Chicago.

-On October 7, 2016, the owners of The Chicago Diner, a local vegetarian eatery near Wrigley Field, teamed up with Farm Sanctuary to try to reverse the Curse of the Billy Goat by displaying posters in the windows at their locations.
-The posters feature a goat named Peanut who urges Chicagoans to “reverse the curse” by going meat-free.